View Document Text

 as the fortunes of the industries and companies in which a strategy invests.

-limited to the Amana funds.
-Although we will recommend prudent and diversified investment strategies, please
+Although we will recommend prudent and diversified investment strategies, please remember that all

-remember that all investments, including mutual funds, involve risk, including loss of principal.
-There is no
+investments, including mutual funds, involve risk, including loss of principal.
+There is no guarantee that any

-fund-specific risks.
-As always, you should carefully consider all of your options before relying on any advice you
+always, you should carefully consider all of your options before relying on any advice you receive, including

-The Islamic Compliant Private Client Growth Equity Composite includes discretionary, fee-paying accounts with a
+The Halal Growth Equity Strategy includes discretionary, fee-paying institutional and pooled accounts with a

 mandate to invest in a diversified portfolio of Islamic-compliant, high quality, medium to large capitalization,